Amelchristy/SQL--Alchemy/README.md

 # SQL Alchemy Challenge

 #Part 1
-This challenge uses Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+This challenge uses Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database.
+All of the following analysis were completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 #Part 2